| Title: | Access and Visualize AEMET Weather and Climate Data |

 return_sf |

-The first result of the API call in each session is temporarily cached in
+The first result retrieved in each session is temporarily cached in

-Get climatology values for a station or for all the available stations.
+Retrieves climatology values for one station or all available stations.

 aemet_daily_clim( station = "all", start = Sys.Date() - 7, end = Sys.Date(), verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE ) aemet_daily_period( station, start = as.integer(format(Sys.Date(), "%Y")), end = start, verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE ) aemet_daily_period_all( start = as.integer(format(Sys.Date(), "%Y")), end = start, verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE )aemet_daily_clim( station = "all", start = Sys.Date() - 7, end = Sys.Date(), verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE ) aemet_daily_period( station, start = as.integer(format(Sys.Date(), "%Y")), end = start, verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE ) aemet_daily_period_all( start = as.integer(format(Sys.Date(), "%Y")), end = start, verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE )